WillWu88/Capstone-2023/Capstone-Docs/ROS2.md

 	return 0;
 }
 ```
-- #include "rclcpp/rclcpp.hpp" allows access to most of the ROS2 types and functions in C++
+- `#include rclcpp/rclcpp.hpp` allows access to most of the ROS2 types and functions in C++
 - rclcpp::init(argc,argv) extracts from the arguments with which the process was launched any option should be taken into account by ROS2
 - Line 6 creates a ROS2 node (auto node), and named it simple node.
 - The rclcpp::Node class is equipped with many aliases and static functions to simplify the code.